enigmosity/learn-aws/developer-associate/exam-questions.md

 - if you're making a request to outside of an APIs own domain, you also need to enables CORS
 - in config, can specify values for which methods are allowed using the *AllowedMethod* element
     - GET, PUT, POST, DELETE, HEAD
+- for simple cross-origin POST method requests, response from resource needs to include the header `Access-Control-Allow-Origin` where the value of the header key is set to `*` or to the origins allowed to access that resource.
+When a browser receives a non-simple HTTP request, the CORS protocol requires the browser to send a preflight request to the server and wait for approval (or a request for credentials) from the server before sending the actual request.
+The *preflight request* appears to your API as an HTTP request that
+    - includes an origin header
+    - uses the OPTIONS method
+    - includes headers:
+        - `Access-Control-Request-Method`
+        - `Access-Control-Request-Headers`

 ## Envelope Encryption